We are committed to becoming a Co-operative Council which involves devolving power to our residents.

 Glasgow G1 1RX

-Read the 2014 research commissioned by Glasgow City Council on the Co-operative Sector in Glasgow.
+ekosgen have been commissioned to carry out research into the co-operative sector in Glasgow.
+Read the research commissioned by Glasgow City Council on the Co-operative Sector in Glasgow below: